Jagathishree Kumaresan: International

-Kumaaresan was selected by the Federation of Motor Sports Clubs of India to represent India in the FIM Asia Women’s Cup of Circuit Racing (ACCR) in Thailand from 12 to 14 September 2025.
+Kumaaresan was selected by the Federation of Motor Sports Clubs of India (fmsci) to represent India in the FIM Asia Women’s Cup of Circuit Racing (ACCR) in Thailand from 12 to 14 September 2025.
+As the reigning Indian road racing champion, she was selected again to represent fmsci as Team India and won a third place in the FIM ACCR 2026 at Thailand on 13 September 2026.